Subcubic Coin Tossing in Asynchrony without PKI: Using the Transformation

 \section{Using the Transformation}

-Now that we have the transformation, we need strong coins to use it.
-We obtain these by using the Monte Carlo common coin of \cite{fkt22} as a framework.
-This framework is based on AVSS, a well-known communication primitive invented for common coin tossing in \cite{cr93} where a dealer shares a secret value with the others in a way that prevents the adversary from learning the secret before the parties run a reconstruction protocol to learn it, with some guarantees that must hold even when the dealer is corrupt.
-The framework tolerates up to $t < \frac{n}{3}$ faults, which is optimal for asynchronous byzantine agreement (even though asynchronous strong common coin tossing is possible against $t < \frac{n}{2}$ faults \cite{cks00}).
-For any $\delta \in (0, 1)$, it produces a $\delta$-fair binary coin using the following ingredients: \begin{itemize} \item $n$ parallel instances of AVSS,\footnote{Precisely speaking, what we need is an AwVSS scheme as defined in \cite{hashrand}.
-AwVSS is a subtly weaker AVSS variant which \cite{hashrand} defines and uses for Monte Carlo coin tossing (in a way that supports amortizing the cost of tossing many coins).} one for each party to share a secret of size $O(\log \frac{1}{1 - \delta})$; \item one instance of binding gather;\footnote{Binding gather is a communication primitive that \cite{binding-gather} invented for distributed key generation.} \item $n$ parallel instances of approximate agreement in $[0, 1]$, each with the error $\varepsilon = O(\frac{1 - \delta}{n})$.\footnote{Approximate agreement in $[0, 1]$ is a byzantine agreement variant where the honest parties have inputs in $[0, 1]$, and they must obtain outputs inside the convex hull of their inputs that differ by at most some error $\varepsilon > 0$ from each other \cite{approx-1986}.} \end{itemize}
+While our main contribution is our transformation, we would also like to get some concrete results out of it.
+To use the transformation, we need suitable strong common coins, which we get by using the Monte Carlo common coin of \cite{fkt22} as a framework.
+This framework is based on AVSS, a well-known primitive invented for common coin tossing in \cite{cr93} where a dealer party shares a secret value with the other parties in a way that prevents the adversary from learning the secret before the honest parties run a reconstruction protocol to learn it, with some liveness and consistency guarantees that must hold even when the dealer is corrupted.
+The framework can tolerate up to $t < \frac{n}{3}$ faults, which is optimal for asynchronous byzantine agreement (even though asynchronous coin tossing is possible against $t < \frac{n}{2}$ faults \cite{cks00}).
+For any $\delta \in (0, 1)$, it produces a $\delta$-fair binary coin using the following ingredients: \begin{itemize} \item $n$ parallel instances of AVSS,\footnote{To be precise, what one needs is an AwVSS scheme, as defined in \cite{hashrand}.
+AwVSS is a subtly weaker variant of AVSS which \cite{hashrand} defines and uses for Monte Carlo coin tossing (in a way that supports amortizing the cost of tossing many coins).} one for each party to share a secret of size $O(\log \frac{1}{1 - \delta})$; \item one instance of binding gather;\footnote{Binding gather is a communication primitive that \cite{binding-gather} invented for distributed key generation.} \item $n$ parallel instances of approximate agreement in $[0, 1]$, each with the error $\varepsilon = O(\frac{1 - \delta}{n})$.\footnote{Approximate agreement in $[0, 1]$ is a variant of byzantine agreement where the honest parties have inputs in $[0, 1]$, and they must obtain outputs which 1) differ by at most some error parameter $\varepsilon > 0$ from each other, and 2) are in between the minimum and maximum honest inputs \cite{approx-1986}.} \end{itemize}

-The Monte Carlo common coin in \cite{fkt22} is built with specific AVSS, binding gather and approximate protocols.
-However, these protocols are used in a black-box way, which means that we can replace them with alternatives.
+The Monte Carlo common coin in \cite{fkt22} uses specific AVSS, binding gather and approximate agreement protocols.
+However, since these protocols are used in a black-box way, we can replace them with alternatives.
 This is what we mean by using the coin as a framework.

 For binding gather, we use the protocol from \cite{aaps24}.
 It costs $O(n^3)$ messages of size $O(\log n)$ and has a constant latency.
 It tolerates $t < \frac{n}{3}$ faults with perfect security.